Robin Fulton Macpherson (Scotland / lives Norway)

-Robin Fulton grew up in Scotland, spending almost four decades on both sides of the Highland Line.
+Robin Fulton grew up in Scotland the isle of Arran, spending almost four decades on both sides of the Highland Line.
 His father’s people were from the Borders, his mother’s from Sutherland and Caithness.
 He attended primary school on Arran and in Glasgow, secondary school at Golspie in Sutherland, and took an M.A. and Ph.D. at Edinburgh University.
 He has been a resident of Norway for three decades, living in a way on both sides of the North Sea.

 BOOKS OF POETRY